Biliary/HepaticCSFDrainPancreaticPericardialPeritoneal/AscitesPleuralSynovialVitreous

 Reference Interval and/or Interpretive Information

-• Light’s criteria can be used to identify most pleural exudative effusions if one or more of the following criteria are present: pleural fluid-to-serum protein ratio of >0.5, pleural fluid-to-serum LDH ratio of >0.6, or a pleural fluid LDH activity that is >2/3 the upper limit of a normal serum LDH activity.
-[1,2,3,4]
+• Light’s criteria can be used to identify most pleural exudative effusions if one or more of the following criteria are present: pleural fluid-to-serum protein ratio of >0.5, pleural fluid-to-serum LDH ratio of >0.6, or a pleural fluid LDH activity that is >2/3 the upper limit of a normal serum LDH activity.1,2,3,4

-• Heart failure associated misclassifications (by Light’s criteria) may be differentiated as trasudative effusions by subsequently evaluating a serum-to-pleural albumin gradient (>1.2 g/dL) and/or a serum-to-fluid protein gradient (>3.1 g/dL).
-[3,5]
+• Heart failure associated misclassifications (by Light’s criteria) may be differentiated as trasudative effusions by subsequently evaluating a serum-to-pleural albumin gradient (>1.2 g/dL) and/or a serum-to-fluid protein gradient (>3.1 g/dL).3,5

 References

-• [1] Light RW, MacGregor MI, Luchsinger PC, Ball WC.
-1972.
-Pleural effusions: the diagnostic separation of transudates and exudates.
-Annals of Internal Medicine.
-77:507-513.
-PMID: 4642731.
+1. Light RW, MacGregor MI, Luchsinger PC, et al. Pleural effusions: the diagnostic separation of transudates and exudates.
+Ann Internal Med.
+1972;77:507-513.

-• [2] Hooper C, Lee YCG, Maskell N, on behalf of the BTS Pleural Guideline Group.
-2010.
-Investigation of a unilateral pleural effusion in adults: British Thoracic Society pleural disease guideline 2010.
+2. Hooper C, Lee YCG, Maskell N, et al. Investigation of a unilateral pleural effusion in adults: British Thoracic Society pleural disease guideline 2010.
 Thorax.
-65(Suppl 2):ii4-ii17.
-PMID: 20696692.
+2010;65(Suppl 2):ii4-17.

-• [3] Porcel JM, Light RW.
-2006.
+3. Porcel JM, Light RW.
 Diagnostic approach to pleural fluids in adults.
-American Family Physician.
-73(7):1211-1220.
-PMID: 16623208.
+Am Fam Physician.
+2006;73(7):1211-1220.

-• [5] Porcel JM.
-2013.
+5. Porcel JM.
 Identifying transudates misclassified by Light’s criteria.
 Curr Opin Pulm Med.
-19:362-367.
-PMID: 23508114.
+2013;19(4):362-367.

 Synovial